 - Don’t allow your dog to eat sand, as it can block their intestines and cause an impaction

-- Make sure they take rest breaks from swimming
+- Make sure your dog takes breaks from swimming to rest

 Hiking & dog park tips